jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/_index.md

-+++
+---
-title=  "The Spirit of the Laws Simplified" description=  "The Spirit of the Laws is Montesquieu's greatest work" linkTitle = "Spirit of the Laws" image=  "/covers/spirit.jpg"
+title: "The Spirit of the Laws Simplified"
-+++
+linkTitle: "Spirit of the Laws"
+image: "/covers/spirit.jpg"
+aliases:
+  /research/montesquieu/spirit-of-the-laws/table-of-contents
+---